Trading Volume Shares and Market Quality: Pre- and Post-Zero Commissions

 Date Written: December 2, 2020

-Zero-commission brokers increasingly route orders to wholesale market makers and away from exchanges to earn more PFOF in compensation for commission losses.
-Many retail investors move assets to zero-commission brokers despite awareness of potential conflict of interest.
-Given the trade-off between PFOF and price improvement, investors earn less price improvement per share.
-Retail investors submit more orders of smaller size, including odd lots.
+Zero-commission brokers increasingly route orders to wholesale market makers and away from exchanges to possibly earn more PFOF in compensation for commission losses.
+Retail investors move assets to zero-commission brokers, whose assets increase 7%, despite investors’ awareness of possible conflicts of interest among financial intermediaries, and away from commission-charging brokers, whose assets decrease 9%.
+An implication of zero-commissions is that investors earn less price improvement.
+Retail investors submit smaller size orders, including odd lots.
 Surprisingly, effective spreads decline because retail limit prices are increasingly posted inside bid-ask spreads.
-Price impact falls and intraday volatility increases, which suggests that new orders are increasingly uninformed.
-Realized spreads are unchanged despite less adverse selection.
+Price impact falls and intraday volatility increases as new orders are increasingly uninformed.
+Realized spreads are unchanged.